MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 Now that you are done, there are still some important tasks you need to complete in order to have a fully-functioning cluster:

-- Set up a cluster witness.
+- Setup a cluster witness.
 See [Set up a cluster witness](witness.md).
 - Create your volumes.
 See [Create volumes](../manage/create-volumes.md).
 - For stretched clusters, create volumes and setup replication using Storage Replica.
-See the applicable section in [Create volumes](../manage/create-volumes.md).
+See [Create volumes and set up replication for stretched clusters](../manage/create-stretched-volumes.md).

 ## Next steps

 - Register your cluster with Azure.
-See [Register your cluster with Azure](create-cluster-powershell.md).
+See [Manage Azure registration](manage-azure-registration.md).
 - Do a final validation of the cluster.
-See [Validate the cluster](create-cluster-powershell.md).
+See [Validate an Azure Stack HCI cluster](validate.md)
+- Provision your VMs.
+See [Manage VMs on Azure Stack HCI using PowerShell](../manage/vm-powershell.md).
 - You can also create a cluster using Windows Admin Center.
 See [Create an Azure Stack HCI cluster using Windows Admin Center](create-cluster.md).